TheRealStraits/iSpend/README.md

 # iSpend
 Application to help track your expense and your earnings.
 You can also view your expenditure statistics for each week and month.

-This is an AUC student pproject for the course CSCE 4930 Mobile Application Development
+This is an AUC student project for the course CSCE 4930 Mobile Application Development

 Developed by:
 - Abdelrahman Yehia 900161280